PathEngine home previous: Performance Considerationsnext: 3D Content Processing Options

 All source elements overlapping each tile must be included in the processing for that tile, and where elements overlap multiple tiles, these elements must be presented identically for the processing of each of those tiles (i.e. element geometry and attributes must be identical).

 'Element' here means either individual faces, in the case of mesh source data, or individual solid objects, in the case of solid object source data.
 It's ok to include elements not overlapped by a tile's range, as this will be filtered out.
-(So the application driving the content processing can chose to filter objects at a coarser level than these elements if desired, e.g. individual scenery objects can be considered based on the total range overlapped by each scenery object.)
+(So the application driving the content processing can choose to filter objects at a coarser level than these elements if desired, e.g. individual scenery objects can be considered based on the total range overlapped by each scenery object.)

 Note that elements should be filtered by a slightly expanded range, which can be obtained by calling iSourceTiling::getTileFilterRange(), as opposed to the actual physical range covered by the tile.